- Name: Introduction to Cultural Anthropology

 I: Catalog Course Description

-Introduces human culture and society.
-Provides an understanding of human diversity through a comparative study of politics, religion, economics and social organization.
+Anthropology 101 introduces human culture and society.
+It provides an understanding of human diversity through a comparative study of politics, religion, economics and social organization.

-The purpose of this class is to provide an introduction to the scientific discipline of Anthropology.
-Throughout the semester we will be examining the major concepts, theoretical perspectives, and research methods of cultural anthropology, with a brief examination of the sub-disciplines of anthropology.
+This class provides an introduction to the scientific discipline of Anthropology.
+It examines the major concepts, theoretical perspectives, and research methods of cultural anthropology, with a brief examination of the sub-disciplines of anthropology.
 A major goal of the course is to provide an awareness of the wide spectrum of cultural and social variation throughout the world, while at the same time stressing those characteristics that are shared by all human beings.
 The class includes lectures, discussions, ethnographic films, and student presentations.
 Students will exercise academic skills in reading, writing, research, critical thinking, and oral communication.